yourlabs/django-autocomplete-light/docs/source/navigation.rst

 Actually, it's not totally true, you could do however you want, but that's the simple way i've found.

-Once this work, you can follow to the next step.
+Once this works, you can follow to the next step.
 For your inspiration, you may also read the following example.

 Example